 This is where your recruiter can provide advice.
 They will have an idea of how flexible the candidate has been when organising interviews.
 You can also assess their adaptability in the interview by throwing out a question they may not be expecting and seeing how they respond.

-As a specialist hospitality agency, Tiger Hospitality understands just what to looking for when recruiting on your behalf.
+As a specialist hospitality recruitment agency, we understand just what to look for when recruiting on your behalf.
 Get in touch today to see how we can help with all your hospitality recruitment in London and beyond.